oma3dao/portal-position-paper/portal-position-paper.md

 5. Access to Diverse Content: Users will be encouraged to access a wider range of content, experiences, and services because of the ease of portaling between metaverses.

-6. More Metaverse Customers: Businesses who are currently active in a limited number of platforms will see more customers as the portal system will make it easier for users to visit these platforms.
+6. More Metaverse Customers: Businesses who are currently active in a limited number of platforms will see more customers as IWPS will make it easier for users to visit these platforms.

-7. Metaverse Expansion: Businesses can more easily justify a presence across many more platforms as the portal system allows them to create portals between their locations in all the platforms.
+7. Metaverse Expansion: Businesses can more easily justify a presence across many more platforms as IWPS allows them to create portals between their locations in all the platforms.

 8. Data Collection and Analysis: With the appropriate permissions from users, businesses can use portals to collect and analyze data from multiple platforms, which could provide valuable insights into user behavior and preferences across different digital environments.